COVID Supplemental Template for FY21 PPR

 Applying for the Next Round of Title VI Grants: 9 Steps Your Program Can Take Right Now

-Preparing to Apply for Grants in 2023?
+Sample Resolution to Apply for the Title VI Grants in 2023

 Tips and Tricks for Making OAAPS Reporting Easier

 Check out these helpful tips and tricks for logging into OAAPS, entering your data, and navigating the system.

 This MIPPA cheat sheet will help you understand the important dates and grant requirements for FY19 and FY20 Tribal MIPPA grants, as well as provide you with ways to spend down your MIPPA dollars.
 Find the MIPPA Cheat Sheet here.